quantumomics/Beauty/README.md

 21. Beauty is a gene, who regulates the family of genes. — Prabhat Kumar.

+22. Beauty is a stereochemistry, related to undefective nature of elements. — Prabhat Kumar.

 ¶ 😘 Proof(s):

 1. If I am beautifool, i have to concern myself to not lose the earnings of the respect.